Jellyfish-AI/jf_agent/README.md

 2. Create a file that contains the credentials you gathered above, specified in the [environment variable syntax](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).
 The file should look like this:

 #### For Jira and Single Git Mode:
+If using Jira Cloud, use your personal API token for `JIRA_PASSWORD`
 ```
 JELLYFISH_API_TOKEN=...
 JIRA_USERNAME=...